-Throughout our careers in the pest control industry it has always been perplexing how people will gladly spend thousands of dollars to eliminate a bedbug problem, however they couldn’t care less to even inquire about mosquito control, much less spend money to control them.
-As we call to check on customers and make sure everything is bug free, they say “Everything is good, well except for mosquitoes, but nothing can be done for them…” This is a common misconception propagated by companies who don’t want to spend the time or money trying to control a flying pest, as controlling flying pests is much harder.
+Throughout our careers in the pest control industry, it has always been perplexing how people will gladly spend thousands of dollars to eliminate a bedbug problem – but they often don’t know they can inquire about mosquito control, much less spend money to control mosquitoes.
+As we call to check on customers and make sure everything is bug free, they often say, “Everything is good!
+Well, except for the mosquitoes, but I know nothing can be done for them…” This is a common misconception propagated by companies who don’t want to spend the time or money trying to control a flying pest, as controlling flying pests is much harder.

-Dont put up with the mosquitoes for one more summer, CALL US TODAY (520) 579-1701 TO SCHEDULE A FREE INSPECTION
+Don’t put up with the mosquitoes for even one more summer: CALL US TODAY (520) 579-1701 TO SCHEDULE A FREE INSPECTION